 Sonoiki also describes the dangers of his childhood neighborhood, where his home was shot up in a drive-by, and where he himself was shot by accident by a friend.
 He said the memory is a reminder that one should seize the moment and “be now, not eventually, what we want to be.”

-3. Sonoiki Went to Work as an Investment Banker for Goldman Sachs, Where He Allegedly Started Insider Trading Almost Immediately
+3. Sonoiki Went to Work as an Investment Banker for Goldman Sachs, Where Federal Prosecutors Say He ‘Brazenly’ Passed Along Insider Information to Kendricks

 While at Harvard, Sonoiki wrote for the Harvard Lampoon and had a reputation as a comedian who believed in doing good.
 But even before graduating from Harvard, Sonoiki had lined up a job working for one of the world’s biggest investment banks, Goldman Sachs.
 He described his inner conflict about working for the bank in an address to his graduating class, here.

-In any case, US attorney William McSwain says said Sonoiki “brazenly” passed along insider information about mergers and acquisitions to Kendricks beginning in 2013 — when Sonoiki had just started out in the job — until 2015.
+In any case, US attorney William McSwain says said Sonoiki “brazenly” passed along insider information about mergers and acquisitions to Kendricks from 2013 to 2015.
 Sonoiki has not commented publicly on the case, but Kendricks has confirmed that the charges are accurate, saying, in a statement, that he trusted Sonoiki because of their long-standing friendship.

 4. Kendricks Allegedly Gave Sonoiki Eagles Tickets and Money In Exchange for Illegal Trading Tips